 As a teenager, I prayed for a time when school holidays would last 3 months.
-It never happened for me but for you, a public health crisis has led you to the gates I sought then when I was younger.
-You now have 5 months of free time and you’re wondering what to do during that period.
+It never happened for me but your situation is not the same.
+You now have 5 months of unplanned time and you’re wondering what to do during that period.

 5 months is a long time during which you can build your character.
 Your character is a sum of your abilities; your ability to motivate yourself and persist with a task to completion along with your ability to concentrate and be disciplined out of free-will.